© Unofficial Royalty 2024

 Unofficial Royalty: Eleonora Gonzaga of Mantua, Holy Roman Empress, 3rd wife of Ferdinand III, Holy Roman Emperor

-December 6, 1734 – Death of Abigail Masham, Baroness Masham, favorite of Queen Anne of Great Britain, at Oates Hall, her husband’s family home, in High Laver, Essex, England
+December 6, 1734 – Death of Abigail Masham, Baroness Masham, favorite of Queen Anne of Great Britain, at Oates Hall, her husband’s family home, in High Laver, Essex, England; buried in the churchyard of All Saint Church in High Laver

 Abigail Masham, Baroness Masham was the first cousin of Sarah Churchill, Duchess of Marlborough, born Sarah Jennings, and replaced Sarah as the favorite of Queen Anne of Great Britain.
-She remained Queen Anne’s favorite until Anne’s death in 1714.
+She remained Queen Anne’s favorite until Anne died in 1714.
 Abigail faithfully attended Anne during the last days of her life.
 However, upon Queen Anne’s death and the accession of the first Hanoverian monarch King George I, Abigail and her husband Samuel Masham, 1st Baron Masham were quickly evicted from their apartments in the various royal palaces.
 Even though Abigail and Samuel lost some income due to losing court positions, they were by no means poor.
 Just two weeks before Queen Anne’s death, Samuel had purchased a manor house three miles from Windsor, England where he retired with Abigail.
-Twenty years after Queen Anne’s death, Abigail, aged 64, died after a long illness.
+Twenty years after Queen Anne’s death, 64-year-old Abigail died after a long illness.

 Unofficial Royalty: Abigail Masham, Baroness Masham